FranklinZamora/DisolvedOxygenNAS/README.md

 To use this library in your project, you should:

 1. Clone this repository.
-2. Include the `OxygenNAS.h` header file in your Arduino sketch.
+2. Include the `SensorsNAS.h` header file in your Arduino sketch.
 ```c++
 #include <SensorsNAS.h>
 ```